fabioneves/backup-cli/README.md

+# Backup CLI

-The **Backup CLI** is a command-line interface to help you backup databases and files and send them to the cloud easily.
-This tool is being actively developed and more features will be added in the future.
-Currently we *only* have database support.
+The **Backup CLI** is a command-line interface to backup databases and files.
+The aim of this tool is to provide a simple backup/restore process of databases and files to/from the cloud.
+Currently *only* databases and Amazon S3 is supported, more features will be added in the near future.

 ## Requirements